 Old and non-operating whiteware can be recycled.
 Contact your local scrap metal dealer, or, in New Plymouth, drop off at the New Plymouth Transfer Station, which charges an acceptance fee of $20 for items which need degassing or $15 for other items.
 Fridges and air conditioners should be degassed befoe recycling.

 Electronic waste (e-Waste) contains hazardous materials which can seriously harm the environment, wildlife and human health if disposed of inappropriately.

-There are drop-off points for e-Waste recycling at New Plymouth and Hawera.
-Charges apply, but they are subsidised by the New Plymouth District Council and the South Taranaki District Council in their respective areas.
+There are drop-off points for e-Waste recycling at New Plymouth, Stratford and Hawera.
+Charges apply, but they are subsidised by the New Plymouth District Council, the Stratford District Council and the South Taranaki District Council in their respective areas.
 Please note: The South Taranaki subsidy is capped for the financial year, so get in early while it still applies.

-The Taranaki drop-off points are part of a national network developed by the RCN Group in partnership with Community Recycling Network, supported by the Ministry for the Environment through the Waste Minimisation Fund.
+The Taranaki drop-off points are associated with E-Cycle Ltd, and are part of a national ewaste recycling network.
+This was initially developed by the RCN Group in partnership with Community Recycling Network, supported by the Ministry for the Environment through the Waste Minimisation Fund.